-To know what Blind SQL injection is, let us first understand what normal SQL injection is in normal SQL injection hackers depend on error messages returned from a database on a web page to find vulnerable databases.
+To know what Blind SQL injection is.
+Let we first understand what normal SQL injection is.
+In normal SQL injection hackers depend on error messages returned from a database on a web page to find vulnerable databases.

 The hacker can still execute SQL queries in URL and hack vulnerable database and get access to confidential information.
-This method is called as Blind SQL Injection.
+This method we call it Blind SQL Injection.
 Though this method is slower and difficult, it is not impossible.

 The best way to prevent blind SQL injection is using prepared statements or parameterized SQL statements where the query is parsed only once and executed multiple times.
 Learn more about PHP prepared statement http://php.net/manual/en/pdo.prepared-statements.php

 Below are the set of rules that will prevent most dangerous WordPress SQL injection attacks.

 One of the most common ways to identify vulnerable websites is by using Google Dorks.
 Google’s “inurl” command is to find vulnerable words in the URL.
 You can find the list of google dorks here. http://1337mir.com/hacking/2013/10/google-dorks-sql-injection/ Here at Pattronize we strictly follow Data Sanitization methods http://codex.wordpress.org/Data_Validation#Database to develop highly secure WordPress themes and plugins.
 Your website is safe with us.